-Scenario Bill passed on time (June), all powers in draft Bill included, swift implementation Bill delayed, and implementation looks delayed in the short term Bill abandoned or Bill implementation delayed in long-term (as per 2010 Act) Change in likelihood since consultation published in January 2024 This has increased in likelihood, and is now viewed as the second most likely scenario.
-This has increased in likelihood, and is now viewed as the most likely scenario (due to slipped Stage 2 timings, and ongoing experience of 2010 Act implementation) This is significantly reduced in likelihood now the Bill has passed Stage 1, but is not yet viewed as impossible.
-SLCC policy position We would work to swiftly implement new powers to deliver benefits to the public and profession.
+Scenario Bill passed on time (June), all powers in draft Bill included Bill delayed, and implementation looks delayed in the short term Bill abandoned or Bill implementation delayed in long-term (as per 2010 Act) SLCC policy position We would work to swiftly implement new powers to deliver benefits to the public and profession.
 There will be costs not covered by transition funding.
 We would bring forward projects provisionally scheduled for 2025 and 2026 to continue to work productively and have capacity in those future years to deliver the delayed reform.
 We would need to tackle the longstanding issues we had hoped reform would address and will need to progress work on hold which we had envisaged would be more efficiently delivered at the same time as reform.

-Examples of cost drivers which require a budget allocation Legal advice on the final version of the legislation and how this alters the SLCC's powers Initial decisions on regulatory and complaints approach to inform costing and implementation planning Creating a costed plan to apply for implementation funding (inc. legal advice) New 'business as usual costs' for new functions added (for example, annual licence for software to maintain a new register will be a new 'BAU' cost, even if set up is a transition cost) Ongoing legal advice on amendments Ongoing stakeholder engagement on reform Contributing to the finalisation of the legislation Putting in place interim staffing for s17 as the current arrangements are unsustainable if there is any delay in reform Improving our service by bringing forward a review and replacement of outdated IT hardware Tendering for IT and Internal Audit (tentatively included in this Op Plan, but currently likely to be Develop a 4 year strategy Implementing a sustainable solution for s17 staffing and process management Implementing a sustainable solution for Court of Session appeals staffing and costs First steps in considering a new case management system Reviewing Consumer Panel work, and undertaking research and evidence gathering, based on sustained commentary in reform process about the lack of consumer research
+Scenario Bill passed on time (June), all powers in draft Bill included Bill delayed, and implementation looks delayed in the short term Bill abandoned or Bill implementation delayed in long-term (as per 2010 Act) Examples of cost drivers which require a budget allocation Legal advice on the final version of the legislation and how this alters the SLCC's powers Initial decisions on regulatory and complaints approach to inform costing and implementation planning Creating a costed plan to apply for implementation funding (inc. legal advice) New 'business as usual costs' for new functions added (for example, annual licence for software to maintain a new register will be a new 'BAU' cost, even if set up is a transition cost) Dual running of the complaints system (old & new) depending on the transition arrangements Ongoing legal advice on amendments Ongoing stakeholder engagement on reform Contributing to the finalisation of the legislation Putting in place interim staffing for s17 as the current arrangements are unsustainable if there is any delay in reform Improving our service by bringing forward a review and replacement of outdated IT hardware Tendering for IT and Internal Audit (tentatively included in this Op Plan, but currently likely to be the first elements to be delayed if we do need to move swiftly to reform) Develop a 4 year strategy Implementing a sustainable solution for s17 staffing and process management Implementing a sustainable solution for Court of Session appeals staffing and costs First steps in considering a new case management system Reviewing Consumer Panel work, and undertaking research and evidence gathering, based on sustained commentary in reform process about the lack of consumer research New process efficiency work to further improve the current system WW & J Mcclure Limited all these scenarios there is also the risk of a sudden, simultaneous and ecedented volume of complaints coming from the situation with WW & J Mcclure Limited